-This strawberry ice cream recipe churns out an easy, homemade summer dessert that’s gonna challenge all other strawberry ice creams you’ve ever had.
+This strawberry ice cream recipe churns out an easy, creamy, homemade summer dessert that's better than all other strawberry ice creams you've ever tasted.

 This strawberry ice cream defers to in-season strawberries, rather than lots of sugar, for its balance of fruit and sweet and cream.
 Sorta goes without saying but we’ll say it anyways—the quality of the strawberries that you put into this ice cream will determine, in large part and no uncertain terms, the pleasure that you derive from it.
-It’s that simple.
-Inspired by a recipe in Alice Waters’ classic The Art of Simple Food.
+It’s that simple—and, fittingly, the recipe was inspired by a recipe in Alice Waters’ classic The Art of Simple Food.
 This recipe has been updated.
 Originally published May 24, 2013.–Renee Schettler Rossi

 Special Equipment: Ice cream maker

 - Quick Glance

 - 3 large egg yolks

 - 3/4 cup heavy cream

 - 2 pints fresh strawberries, rinsed, patted dry, and hulled